-In the case of one who has fallen away, a renewal of faith and repentance, with prayer for forgiveness, brings the fallen Christian back to spiritual life (Acts 8:13,18-24).
+In the case of one who has fallen away from spiritual life, a renewal of faith and repentance, with prayer for forgiveness, brings the fallen Christian back to spiritual life (Acts 8:13,18-24).

 "Anyone in Christ is a new creature: old things have passed away, behold, all things have become new" (2Corinthians 5:17).

 "There is therefore now no condemnation to those who are in Christ Jesus, who do not walk by the way of the flesh, but by the way of the Spirit" (Romans 8:1).

 The state of spiritual life or "death to sin" is a changeable state in this world.
 It is untouchable by anyone but the person who enjoys it.
 It is conditional upon that person being committed to it.
 If you have spiritual life, it cannot be taken away from you —"if you continue in the faith" (Colossians 1:22-23).